acsummers/DahliaApp/README.md

 *WARNING: during Scene Design your lights will flash quickly.
 Avoid using the app if you have a problem with flashing lights*

+# Information Source and App Store Listing
+All information taken from AppAdvice.com, referenced from the original Apple App store listing.
+Because Dahlia has since pivoted to a general smart home controller, this app is not currently listed on the store.